-"We'll review it and look at the video of it and make a comment then," Rodgers told Sky Sports.
+"We'll review it and look at the video of it and make a comment then," the Anfield boss told Sky Sports.
 "I've only just come in and seen the opportunities from a football perspective.
 Until you review it you cannot speak totally of it."

 Rodgers instead looked to highlight his side's excellent second-half performance, twice coming from behind against the Blues, and felt that the hosts had been on the wrong end of several decisions themselves.

-"There were other incidents - the elbow on [Jamie] Carragher by [Fernando] Torres, right on his cheekbone," Rodgers said.
-"But until we review [the Suarez bite] I can't comment.
+"There were other incidents - the elbow on [Jamie] Carragher by [Fernando] Torres, right on his cheekbone," he noted, "but until we review [the Suarez bite] I can't comment.
 I've no thoughts on it.

 "I've just come in on the back of a terrific second-half performance, where we had to come back."

-Like Rodgers, Benitez said he had not seen the incident and was not able to comment on whether Suarez should even have been on the pitch to score, but was frustrated by the amount of injury time added on.
+Like Rodgers, the Spaniard had not seen the incident and was not able to comment on whether Suarez should even have been on the pitch to score, but was frustrated by the amount of injury time added on.

-"I didn't see anything," Benitez said.
+"I didn't see anything," revealed Benitez.
 "I concentrated on the game.